From 15 hours a day on HR questions to 2: a case for AI HR Senior

 Annual leave carryover, benefits, travel and meal expenses, groupware expense handling, and onboarding questions now start as evidence-backed drafts.
 Operators check exceptions and wording instead of starting from zero.

 Common rules live in the knowledge library, while affiliate and role exceptions are tagged separately.
-The same question is less likely to drift into different answers depending on the channel.
+Whether the question arrives by email, chat, or phone, the same question gets the same answer.

 Onboarding no longer depends on one person's memory